Career Trajectory

 But what does career trajectory really mean?

 It’s the path your career takes over time, influenced by the roles you assume, the skills you acquire, and, most importantly, the leadership qualities you cultivate.
 Whether you’re leading a team, a project, or just yourself, these skills define the arc of your career growth trajectory.
-They determine how quickly you progress, the quality of opportunities you attract, and the level of fulfillment you achieve in your professional life.
+They determine how quickly you progress, the quality of opportunities you attract, and the level of fulfilment you achieve in your professional life.

 Understanding the Role of Leadership in Career Trajectories

-Leadership is like a superpower for shaping your career path trajectory.
+Leadership is like a superpower for shaping your career trajectory.
 It’s not reserved for those with “manager” in their title.
 Leadership is about the choices you make and the mindset you carry into every interaction.
 It’s about being proactive rather than reactive and looking for ways to add value, even in situations where your authority is informal.

 Leadership is about taking responsibility for lives and not numbers.
 Managers look after our numbers and our results and leaders look after us.
 All managers of metrics have an opportunity to become leaders of people.
 Just as every doctor in our country learned the importance of sterilizing their instruments, so too must every leader of every organization do the little things necessary to protect their people.